tayteboss/tictacterminal/README.md

 * Don't load an audio file on page load
 * Don't worry if a variable name is too long
 * Name functions based of these things (what does it take, what does it do, what does it return)
+* Don't accidently debug on the live site for 20mins...

 ## WIP
 * Not allowing any other commands beside 'init' at the begginning of the game.